FazeThrough/wm222au.github.io/src/index.md

 ---

 <img src="../assets/img/Wilmer_profile.svg" alt="William Myllenberg" style="width: 20%; float: right; margin-left: 25px;"/>
-### Tjenis!
+### Hi, nice to meet you!
 Whats up?
 <br>
-Mitt namn är William Myllenberg.
-Jag är 21 år gammal och studerar till Webbprogrammerare på Linnéuniversitet.
+My name is William Myllenberg.
+I am 21 years old and im currently studying to become a Web developer at Linnéuniversitet.
+I'm also working as a IT-consultant in southern Sweden.

+My interest are football, formula 1, video games, IT, design and development.